qmorineau/2048-Game-Clone/readMe.md

 ## Future Plans
 In subsequent iterations of the project, I plan to explore and implement animations for the tiles.
 Integrating animations will not only enhance the visual appeal of the game but also provide a valuable opportunity to delve into front-end development techniques, further refining my skills in web development.
-Also, I plan to implement a playability on smartphone even if the best solution is to do a mobile app instead of a website for a project like this.
+Also, I plan to implement playability on smartphones even if the best solution is to do a mobile app instead of a website for a project like this.

 Feel free to check back for updates as the project evolves!